ds-ga-1007/final_project/dov205/README.md

 1. **Loading a non-trivial dataset into pandas objects (DataFrame and Series)** Yes!
 Please see the [data preprocessing](#data) work I've done, as well as the `load_reddit_data()` data ingestion method in `commentary.py`.

-2. **Perform some kind of meaningful analysis of the data using pandas and/or NumPy computational and data analysis tools.**
+2. **Perform some kind of meaningful analysis of the data using pandas and/or NumPy computational and data analysis tools.** TODO

-3. **Display the results of the analysis using matplotlib.**
+3. **Display the results of the analysis using matplotlib.** TODO

 4. **Allow the user to interactively control the analysis and display of the data.**